nanobodies/nanobody.github.io/index.md

 title: Antibody-like binders for research on demand
 description: Get a custom nanobody in 2 weeks
 ---
-# Need a binder for protein assays, ELISA, IHC or flow cytometry?
+# Need an antibody for protein assays, ELISA, IHC or flow cytometry?

 Anti-protein camelid nanobodies have many advantages: